-Best Local Eats in San Diego
+Best Local San Diego Restaurants

 Recently featured on Food Network’s “Diners, Drive-Ins and Dives,” Hodad’s serves up huge, juicy, gourmet burgers without attitude.
 The atmosphere is dive-like with license plates and memorabilia lining the walls and blaring music to set the mood.
 They don’t care if you’re shoeless or shirtless (men only!) at this Ocean Beach location, as it’s THAT casual.
 If you’re lucky enough to grab a table, make sure not to linger, as a line snaking out the door is anxiously awaiting their burger heaven.
 Don’t forget to pair a beer or an awesome shake with your burger.
 This is definitely one of San Diego’s most famous restaurants.

 CUCINA Urbana, located in Banker’s Hill, is a California inspired Italian Kitchen and Wine Shop.
 Enjoy favorites such as pizza, stuffed fried squash blossoms, and veal piccata while dining traditionally or family-style.
 Locally-sourced and organic ingredients are used whenever possible while keeping most menu items at under $20.
 The decor mixes a modern kitchen and an old rustic farmhouse together with splashes of bohemian accents.
 Have a look around.
 Due to popular demand, some of the items in the restaurant are for sale, but act quickly as they can be one-of-a-kind.
 This restaurant is a favorite of local San Diegans because it’s reasonably priced, family-friendly, chic and delicious, all wrapped into one.
 There is now a Del Mar location.